Lightstreamer/helm-charts/charts/lightstreamer/README.md

 By leveraging Helm's templating capabilities, this chart simplifies the configuration and deployment process, ensuring that Lightstreamer can be easily integrated into your Kubernetes environment.

-This page covers installation instructions, settings,and default values, making it easier for developers and operators to understand and configure Lightstreamer.
+This page covers installation instructions, settings, and default values, making it easier for developers and operators to understand and configure Lightstreamer.

 **Homepage:** <https://github.com/Lightstreamer/helm-charts>